 Can a party be forced to act in good faith?

-Most, but not all, business contracts contain a clause detailing the relevant jurisdiction, and law, to be applied in the event of a dispute.
-We often find businesses confused over the difference between law and jurisdiction, put simply:
+Most, but not all, business agreements contain a clause detailing the relevant jurisdiction, and law, to be applied in the event of a dispute.
+We often find businesses confused over the difference between law and jurisdiction.
+Put simply:

-- Law: refers to the law that governs the business contract; and
+- Law: refers to the law that governs the business agreement; and

-- Jurisdiction: refers to a country’s courts that will have the power to adjudicate over the contract and its law and any dispute arising out of it.
+- Jurisdiction: refers to a country’s courts that will have the power to adjudicate over the agreement and its law and any dispute arising out of it.

-This means that the business contract may be subject to French law, but adjudicated in England and Wales.
+This means that the business agreement may be subject to French law, but adjudicated in England and Wales.
 We are commonly instructed on disputes relating to the sale of goods.
-Under sale of goods contracts, in the absence of choice, the governing law for the business contract will be the country where the seller has its habitual residence.
+Under sale of goods agreements, in the absence of choice, the governing law for the business agreement will be the country where the seller has its habitual residence.
 Legal and commercial factors will play a factor in determining exactly where the seller’s habitual residence is.

-By anticipating any future dispute, and using our knowledge of the intricacies behind EU and non-EU rules on jurisdiction and law, we make sure that you are not exposed to any unnecessary litigation further down the line.
+By anticipating any future dispute, and using our knowledge of the intricacies behind EU and non-EU rules on jurisdiction and law, we manage business risk and avoid exposure to litigation further down the line.

 We will consider your concerns over the other party’s potential non-performance of their obligations to ensure that: